beardymcjohnface/beardymcjohnface.github.io/about.md

 ## About me

-My name is Michael Roach and I'm a Research Scientist (bioinformatician) at the Australian Wine Research Institute (oPiNiOnS aRe My oWn).
+My name is Michael Roach; I'm a Research Associate (bioinformatician) at the new Flinders Accelerator for Microbiome Exploration at Flinders University (oPiNiOnS aRe My oWn).

-I'm currently working on multiple projects, the biggest recently being the Chardonnay genome project.
-My contributions to other projects have predominantly involved various yeast genomes and analyses.
-While my field at the moment is very much genomics, my background was actually in drug discovery.
+I previously worked at the Australian Wine Research Institute where I assembled the Chardonnay genome and developed a new gold standard for grapevine clonal marker discovery.
+I wrote the pipeline Purge Haplotigs for heterozygous diploid assembly cleanup, and contributed to many other various yeast genomics projects etc.

-My Honours and PhD involved identifying and testing candidate structural inhibitors of malarial enzymes which required a lot of protein homology modelling and _in silico_ screening.
+My Honours and PhD was in drug discovery, not genomics, and involved identifying and testing candidate structural inhibitors of malarial enzymes which required a lot of protein homology modelling and _in silico_ screening.

-Since joining the AWRI, I've occasionally managed to return to these roots and even expand into some Molecular Dynamics simulations.
-Otherwise, the transition from protein to DNA bioinformatics has been equal parts challenging and rewarding.
-My Research interests include all things genomics and protein structure, data viz and graphic design, bioinf software dev, and more recently webapp dev.
+The transition from protein to DNA bioinformatics was equal parts challenging and rewarding, and I'm excited about the new move from genomics to metagenomics.
+My Research interests include all things bioinformatics, data viz and graphic design, software dev, and more recently webapp dev.

 Outside of work I'm an enthusiast brewer and BCJP certified beer judge (bjcp.org), but wine is good too.
 I play video games, am a hockey goalie, and generally have too many interests and too little time.